myang2984-arch/LINKN_docs/privacy_policy_en.md

 ## 8. International Data Transfers

-Linkn App uses Firebase servers located in the United States.
+Linkn uses Firebase servers located in the United States.
 If you are located in the European Economic Area (EEA), United Kingdom, or other regions, your data may be transferred to locations outside your jurisdiction.

 We ensure such transfers comply with applicable data protection laws and employ appropriate safeguards (such as Standard Contractual Clauses).